-The annual return is simply the gain or loss of a particular investment security during a calendar year.
+The annual return is simply the gain or loss of particular investment security during a calendar year.
 The annualized return is the average return for an investment for a multiple-year time frame.

-Return on Investment vs Return of Investment
+Return on Investment vs. Return of Investment

 Another important distinction to make when analyzing mutual fund returns, as well as the performance of other investment securities, is the difference between the return on investment and the return of the investment.
 Return on investment (ROI) is the actual return realized by the investor.
 Return of the investment is the return of the investment itself.
 These returns can be different and are often confused.

 Many investors implement a systematic investment plan (SIP), which means they make periodic investments, such as monthly mutual fund purchases.
-This system of investing is also called dollar-cost averaging (DCA) and will often make an investor’s ROI different than the stated annual return of the mutual fund.
+This system of investing is also called dollar-cost averaging (DCA) and will often make an investor’s ROI different from the stated annual return of the mutual fund.